310mc/https-310mc.github.io-tl/source/_posts/climax/minitalk/chiaki_2.md

 				<li><a data-tab="1a-r">Possibility 2</a></li>
 			</ul>
 			<div data-tab="1a-n">
-            	{% bubble Chiaki %}
+            	{% bubble Chiaki grin %}
               R-Really…?

               I prefer to avoid showing my shameful side to the kids, but for some reason, it’s relieving hearing that from you…♪
 					{% endbubble %}
 			</div>
 			<div data-tab="1a-r" style="display: none">
-            	{% bubble Chiaki %}
+            	{% bubble Chiaki v2 %}
-              Is that a compliment?
+              Are you trying to comfort me?
 Thank you, Anzu!
+              {% endbubble %}
+              {% bubble Chiaki frown %}
               Graduations really are sad.

               I wanted to at least stand proud in front of the kids, and yet… I’m so pathetic.